theoperatore/andrew-bot-discord/docs/logs.md

 Either way, we're in a stable place.
 Now going to make a change to the docker file to see if it'll crash if it tries to update the image.

 After this, if everything works, I'll call this a good weekend!

+### Monday March 23, 2020

+Everything is set up, I even got environment variables in there.
+It's a bit wonky, but it seems to all be working right.
+I should put together a system diagram of the moving parts just so I know what's going on.

+Now that I got the environment all set up, and everything is mostly automatic...I can actually start deving the server!

+Progress!